Laci1953/RC2014-CPM/System/te text editor/readme.txt

 TE512: 512K RAM systems - up to 8192 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)
 TEZ80ALL: Z80ALL standalone retro computer - up to 8192 lines, VGA 48x64, with WordStar style keyboard (accepts also arrow keys)
 TES80: 128K RAM systems - up to 4093 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)
+TEWBW: up to 4096 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)

 Design details and some constraints: